mrmlnc/emitty/README.md

 > **Warning**
 >
-> If you do not specify the path to the file is changed, it will be the last file that has changed since the last scan.
+> If you do not specify the filepath to the changed file, it will be the last file that has changed since the last scan.

 ```js
 const stream = emitty.stream();